 His family’s farm, White Oak Pastures, dates back all the way to 1866.
-So by the time Will Harris took over it, he became a sixth generation farmer.
+So by the time Will Harris took over it, he became a fourth generation farmer.

 He followed in the footsteps of his great-great-grandfather, his great-grandfather, his grandfather, and his father before him.